unik-name/docs.unikname.network/docs/uns-network-key-concepts/unik-did-nft.md

 ## UNIK: the Non-Fungible Token

-IDs rooted in <uns/> blockchain are called Decentralized IDs, or DIDs.
-Every DID materializes in the form of a Non Fongible Token called UNIK within the <uns/> blockchain.
+IDs rooted in <brand name="uns"/> blockchain are called Decentralized IDs, or DIDs.
+Every DID materializes in the form of a Non Fongible Token called UNIK within the <brand name="uns"/> blockchain.

 Every @unikname string is obfuscated with a 64 characters string hash.
 This hash is unique and called the unikid of a @unikname.
-Since this unikid is minted with the passphrase of the owner, the <uns/> blockchain creates the UNIK Non-Fongible Token of the @unikname.
+Since this unikid is minted with the passphrase of the owner, the <brand name="uns"/> blockchain creates the UNIK Non-Fongible Token of the @unikname.
 It becomes a Decentralized ID.

 ``@jack-Sparrow`` DID UNIK Token is ``10e7052bbc0b914d4d9bb88db916a366258569b7e1b1c9e5c47cef2fc37deedb``